Kevin-Wu-12/Image-Processing-and-KNN-Classifier-Library/README.md

 Features include customizable image manipulations (grayscale, negation, edge detection) and a K-Nearest Neighbors (KNN) classifier for image recognition, utilizing NumPy and PIL for performance optimization.

+### Contributions
+This project focuses on the implementation of:
+- RGBImage class for handling pixel-based image manipulation.
+- ImageProcessingTemplate and derived classes for standard and premium image processing.
+- ImageKNNClassifier for KNN-based image classification.

+The `image_viewer.py` file was provided as part of the starter code and is not part of this implementation.

 ## Running Tests
 This project uses doctests for validating functionality.
 To run the doctests: